The EDGE Language: Extended General Einsums for Graph Algorithms: Why Extend Einsums Further?

 \section{Why Extend Einsums Further?}

 While current Einsum notation is expressive, graph algorithms introduce new challenges that are not fully addressed by current notation.
 Current Einsums do not fully denote, among other aspects, (1) user-defined computations beyond semirings, (2) user-defined data values, (3) partial updates of tensors, or (4) recursive and iterative computations.

-We extend the language of Einsums with the following goals in mind: \begin{enumerate} \item The language should enable a separation of concerns. \item Every extension to Einsums must adhere to the operational definition of an Einsum (see Section~\ref{def:ode}). \item As a direct consequence of design goal~\ref{goal:ode}, the extensions should still support traditional tensor algebra computations enabled by existing tools (e.g., \taco{}~\cite{Kjolstad:2017:TTA}, TeAAL~\cite{Nayak:2023:TDF} and Timeloop~\cite{Parashar:2019:TSA}).
+We extend the language of Einsums with the following goals in mind: \begin{enumerate} \item The language should enable a separation of concerns. \item Every extension to Einsums must adhere to the operational definition of an Einsum (see \S~\ref{def:ode}). \item As a direct consequence of design goal~\ref{goal:ode}, the extensions should still support traditional tensor algebra computations enabled by existing tools (e.g., \taco{}~\cite{Kjolstad:2017:TTA}, TeAAL~\cite{Nayak:2023:TDF} and Timeloop~\cite{Parashar:2019:TSA}).
 In this way, we hope to leverage prior work in the tensor algebra space. \item Where possible, the language should expose key optimization opportunities to an underlying compiler or modeling tool.
-Moreover, there should be as few restrictions as possible on a compiler processing the \edge{} language. \item At the same time, the language should be as simple and elegant as possible, while precisely describing the computation. \item The language should be expressive and powerful enough to capture \emph{as many as possible} graph algorithms of interest. \item The language should enable transformations between equivalent expressions in clear, distinct steps. \end{enumerate}
+Moreover, there should be as few restrictions as possible on a compiler processing the \edge{} language. \item At the same time, the language should be as simple and elegant as possible, while precisely describing the computation. \item The language should be expressive and powerful enough to capture \emph{as many as possible} graph algorithms (and other domains!) of interest. \item The language should enable transformations between equivalent expressions in clear, distinct steps. \end{enumerate}

+In addition to these main design goals, we also have the following lower-priority goals that we pursue only if they do not conflict with our primary goals: